 Compaction

-LakeOps includes a Rust-based compaction engine for Apache Iceberg that analyzes query patterns and access frequency to optimize file layout at scale.
+LakeOps includes a compaction engine built on Apache DataFusion (Rust) for Apache Iceberg that analyzes query patterns and access frequency to optimize file layout at scale.
 It runs more compactions in less time with minimal resource footprint, so your lake stays performant without blocking writes or queries.

 Why compaction matters